 This breathing technique or type of meditation can be built up to be practiced twenty-four hours a day.
 It reaches a point when it becomes effortless and just becomes a part of you and allows you to be conscious of all feelings giving you the strength to face every fear.
 It also enables you to remain euphoric and confident even in the time of quarantine or lockdown.

 Much of the global population found themselves locked inside for a considerable amount of time, thanks to the COVID situation.
-While many of you may have experienced stress, a lot of you were also able to utilize the free time for something worthwhile.
+While many of you may have experienced stress, a lot of you were also able to utilize your free time for something worthwhile.
 But we must be conscious of the lesson that this apocalyptic situation has taught us.

-“Besides the terrible death toll, [this pandemic has taught us] a hard lesson by mother nature, [forcing us] to just stop. … We can’t keep on exploiting and polluting the world and staying insensitive towards each other. … Nature has the answer to all our problems, … and we have to give back to it.” – Wim Hof
+“Besides the terrible death toll, [this pandemic has taught us] a hard lesson by mother nature, [forcing us] to just stop. … We can’t keep on exploiting and polluting the world and staying insensitive toward each other. … Nature has the answer to all our problems, … and we have to give back to it.” – Wim Hof

 Nature did indeed bring our life to a complete halt, probably as a sign to think about the path we are collectively on.
 Many of us found ourselves isolated and cut-off from the rest of the world, staying either alone or with our families.
 And by being isolated with his wife during city-wide lockdowns, Wim was able to cleanse himself and address things that they weren’t able to talk about earlier.